 Joining the Board in Oct 2016 Karen brings a unique blend of skills and experience gained over 20 years in both commercial and not for profit environments.
 With accounting degree qualifications, CPA membership and a Masters of Business Administration Karen has significant underpinning capacity to contribute to HCO at the strategic level and she looks forward to working with other members of the HCO Board to ensure the ongoing sustainability of the Organisation.

-Sam Pearse joined the board 2017 and is currently a Business Partnership Manager with Dept. of Education and Child Development building partnerships between schools and industry to strengthen student learning and achievement.
-Prior to working in Government, Sam worked for 15 years in the Disability Employment sector with organisations such as Barkuma and Minda where he established Minda’s open employment service.
+Sam Pearse joined the board in 2017.
+Sam worked for 15 years in the Disability Employment sector with organisations such as Barkuma and Minda where he established Minda’s open employment service.
 Sam is very passionate about the disability sector and has served on a number of boards in the not for profit sector since 2010.